The Samsung Galaxy A51 is an affordable mid-range handset with a few features borrowed from the firm's flagship range.

 The Samsung Galaxy A51 release date is set for early February, so there isn't too long to wait if you want to get your hands on the phone, but we don't know the exact day it'll be available.

-As for the Samsung Galaxy A51 price, you're looking at an affordable £329 (around $430, AU$630) SIM free.
+As for the Samsung Galaxy A51 price, the UK pre-orders have now gone live revealing a price tag of £329 (around $430, AU$630) SIM free making it an a pretty affordable option.
 That's a lot better than lots of other Samsung phones, so it's a tempting choice if you're looking for a new Samsung phone without breaking the bank.

 Design and display